dpasic/socials/README.md

 socials-spring-rest
 ---------------------------------
- * Used as REST interface for handling authorization and simple social networks operations (receiving and posting statuses) on Facebook, Twitter and Instagram
+ * Used as REST interface for handling authorization and simple social networks operations (receiving and posting statuses, as well as previewing basic user data) on Facebook, Twitter and Instagram
  * Spring boot application

 socials-angular-client